ysonC/ysonc.github.io/content/about.md

 title: "About"
 ---

 Hi there, I’m Wyson Cheng, a security‑minded developer who fell down the homelab rabbit hole while studying Cyber Security at the University of Edinburgh for my master’s.
 It started in a lecture when the professor said we should all use a password manager—then quickly added we shouldn’t fully trust it either.
 That got me thinking about how to build the most secure setup for me.
-I dusted off my old Raspberry Pi 4 from my bachelor’s dissertation at the University of Nottingham, where I built a facial recognition system.
+I dusted off my old Raspberry Pi 4 from my bachelor’s dissertation at the University of Nottingham, where I built a facial recognition system, and began my homelab journey.
 That’s when I first got into Docker—the first time I did anything beyond a PHP server, lol.
 These days I run a K3s cluster on 3 Raspberry Pi 5 devices, provisioned with Ansible and managed GitOps‑style with Flux + Kustomize; Traefik handles ingress, Longhorn provides storage, CloudNativePG powers PostgreSQL, and Prometheus/Grafana monitor the stack—apps like Vaultwarden, Immich, and n8n included.
 I also have a ZimaBlade running TrueNAS for storage and an N150 machine running Proxmox for networking (here is my project: https://github.com/ysonC/super-homelab).

 So how did I get from Docker to Kubernetes?
-Honestly, too many homelab YouTube videos.
-After getting my password manager (Vaultwarden) up and running, securely accessing it was the next problem.
-Living in a dorm with strict network security management meant port forwarding wasn’t an option (and it’s not great security anyway).
-I found Tailscale—a mesh VPN built on WireGuard that creates a private, encrypted network between my devices.
-With single‑sign‑on and MagicDNS, I can reach my services by name from anywhere without exposing ports to the internet.
+[Read more here:](/posts/how-i-started-homelab)

 ## Experience